-In June 2019 the Glyptotek opens its doors to the exhibition Pierre Bonnard.
-The Colour of Memory.
-This will be the first time in more than 25 years that it will be possible to experience a special exhibition in Denmark of the French artist Pierre Bonnard (1867-1947).
+When the exhibition Pierre Bonnard.
+The Colour of Memory opened at The Glyptotek, it offered the first oppertunity in more than 25 years to experience a special exhibition in Denmark of the French artist Pierre Bonnard (1867-1947).